Course

 Final exam: 30%

-• Describe, identify and classify rocks and minerals, explain their formation, and place them in the context of the rock cycle.
+• Place rocks and minerals in the context of the rock cycle;

-• Describe the theory of plate tectonics and how plate tectonics relates to rock forming processes.
+• Describe how plate tectonics relates to rock forming processes;

-• Describe and identify surface landforms and explain the relationship between subsurface and surface processes and surface landforms.
+• Explain the relationship between subsurface and surface processes and surface landforms;

-• Describe the link between natural resources, human activity and environmental issues.
+• Describe the link between natural resources, human activity, and environmental issues.

 Requisites